September 25, 2008

 Obviously this is not a full list.

-evil tricks pricing techniques have you seen or used?
+What other evil tricks pricing techniques have you seen or used?

 If you’re interested in the behavioural economics of pricing I recommend a book called Predictably Irrational by Dan Ariely.
 I have a free copy to give away courtesy of Fishpond.
 To go in the draw just add a comment below – the best pricing suggestion wins.